(Post by: Lilly Hobbs)

 A few minutes later, he moved to the other end of our table.
 One seat away from my friend.

-Then, he starts to talk to a couple of other teens at the table across from us.
+Then, he started talking to a couple of other teens at the table across from us.
 As he does, one of those guys asked him, “What are those girls doing over there?”
 Guess what his response was?
 “Oh, they are doing Bible Study.’’

 Meanwhile, my friend and I were still talking.
 You know, we were trying to play it cool and mind our own business.
 But the truth was, we were both listening to what was going on around us.